• Home

 The author must make the creatures and their behavior fit the world they’ve artfully introduced us to and familiarized us with.
 Reading the novel should feel like we’re peering through a window into another world and absorbing each new glimpse with every page turned.
 We don’t want lists of rules or surprises that don’t fit the story.

-Marissa Meyer packed her book Cinder (The Lunar Chronicles Book 1) with great dystopian world-building.
+Marissa Meyer packed her book Cinder (The Lunar Chronicles Book 1), with great dystopian world-building.
 Cinder is a cyborg who meets Prince Kai at the market.
 Earth is facing a war with the Lunars (people living on the moon), and those on Earth (the Earthens) have just been hit with a plague.
 The Cinderella retelling is well done and makes sense within this universe—one in which cyborgs are looked down on.

 In the Best YA Fantasy Series, the Romance Is Real

 The story’s romance should mirror love in real life as closely as possible.
 No one likes insta-love that feels forced or superficial.
-Readers also don’t want to be strung along forever with a connection that never seems to go anymore.
+Readers also don’t want to be strung along forever with a connection that never seems to go anywhere.
 The balance?
 It should feel natural and draw you in while remaining appropriate to the genre.

 Some of the best young adult fantasy series also feature the best romance.
 A good example is Red Queen by Victoria Aveyard.
 The author has understated the romance but presents it.
 While there’s technically a “love triangle,” it’s not the usual.

 Another one of the best YA fantasy romance books is Serpent & Dove by Shelby Mahurin.
-Of the book, Sarah J. Maas, #1 New York Times bestselling author of A Court of Thorns and Roses series, writes:
+Of the book, Sarah J. Maas, #1 New York Times bestselling author of the A Court of Thorns and Roses series, writes:

 “A brilliant debut, full of everything I love: a sparkling and fully realized heroine, an intricate and deadly system of magic, and a searing romance that kept me reading long into the night.
 Serpent & Dove is an absolute gem of a book.”